 Interrupt the run-down terraces

-Of bare-chested men in hardware stores
+Of sweating men in construction hats

 And scowling women in laundromats